near/sdk-docs/docs/zero-to-hero/03-intermediate/03-linkdrop.md

 1. Use a full-access key for the account `testnet` to sign a transaction with the `CreateAccount` Action.
 2. Have a smart contract deployed to the `testnet` account that has a Promise executing the `CreateAccount` Action.
 (More info about writing a [`CreateAccount` Promise](/promises/create-account).)

-We could also use NEAR CLI to create a testnet account, as we'll show next.
+We could also use NEAR CLI to create a new account, as we'll show next.

 ## Mainnet

-On mainnet, the account `near` has the linkdrop contract deployed to it.
+On mainnet, the account `near` also has the linkdrop contract deployed to it.

 Using NEAR CLI, a person can create a mainnet account by calling the linkdrop contract, like shown below: